projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

       vmexit summary information

-Using Self-defined trace event id to analyze trace
+Using Self-defined trace event ID to analyze trace
 ==================================================

-For some undefined trace event id, we can define it by ourselves as shown in the following example:
+For some undefined trace event ID, we can define it by ourselves as shown in the following example:

-1. Add the following new event id into ``acrn-hypervisor/hypervisor/include/debug/trace.h``:
+1. Add the following new event ID into ``acrn-hypervisor/hypervisor/include/debug/trace.h``:

    .. figure:: images/debug_image25.png
       :align: center

-      trace event id
+      trace event ID

 2. Add the following format to ``misc/tools/acrntrace/scripts/formats``: